Time evolution#

 Evolution step#

-Time evolution in YASTN operates via the Trotterization of the evolution operator to a set of nearest-neighbor and local gates.
-A single evolution step consists of the application of trotterized gates, together with truncation of the bond dimension after each application of a nearest-neighbor gate.
+Time evolution in YASTN operates via the Trotterization of the evolution operator to a set of gates.
+Each gate acts on a path of sites, single site for a local gate, nearest-neighbor sites for a two-site gate, etc. A single evolution step consists of the application of trotterized gates, together with truncation of the bond dimension after each application of a non-local gate.
 For a detailed explanation, please refer to the Basic concepts/Time evolution.

 • yastn.tn.fpeps.EnvNTU: Employ small local clusters, which can be contracted numerically exactly, resulting in a stable and positively defined bond metric.